Wrongful Death Lawsuits in Texas: Laws, Who Can File, and Deadlines

 • Parents.
 Biological and legally adoptive parents qualify.
 This applies whether the deceased was a minor or an adult.

-• Unmarried partners, fiancés, and domestic partners who were not legally married or in a recognized common-law marriage.
+• Unmarried partners, fiancés, and domestic partners who were not legally married or in a recognized common-law marriage do not qualify.

 If the eligible family members do not file a wrongful death lawsuit within three months of the death, the personal representative of the deceased’s estate may file the lawsuit.
 A child who was placed for adoption but not yet legally adopted at the time of the parent’s death may still have a case, but an attorney has to evaluate these situations.